Networked Sensing with AI-Empowered Interference Management: Exploiting Macro-Diversity and Array Gain in Perceptive Mobile Networks: System Model and Two-stage Sensing

 \subsection{Communication and TS Period}

 In the TS period, the system aims to probe a target without influencing the communication performance.
-The target is assumed to be point-like and static or slow moving, which is also known as the Swerling I model \cite{9052470}, where the Doppler effect is neglected.
-To achieve good sensing performance, the received clutter in the TS period is supposed to have the same second-order statistics as that in the EE period.
-For that purpose, we need to properly design the precoder to avoid affecting the covariance structure of the clutter in the TS period.
-Assume the positions of the clutter patches, i.e., $\{\phi_{i}\}_{i=1}^P$ are known from the EE period.
-To make sure the second order statistics of the echo signals do not change in the TS period, we need to guarantee that the sensing signal toward the ST, with AoD $\phi_t$, will not create echoes by the clutter patches\footnote{We assume that $\phi_t \neq \phi_{i}, \forall i$, because otherwise the target can not be detected.}.
-For that purpose, we define
+To achieve good sensing performance, the received clutter in the TS period is supposed to have the same second-order statistics as that in the CE period.
+For that purpose, we need to properly design the precoder of the sensing signal to avoid affecting the covariance structure of the clutter.
+Assume that the channel information between the BS and UEs, i.e., $\{\phi_{i}\}_{i=1}^P$ are known from channel estimation of the communication systems.
+To make sure that the second order statistics of the echo signals do not change in the TS period, we need to guarantee that the sensing signal toward the ST, with AoD $\phi_t$, will not create echoes by the clutter patches\footnote{We assume that $\phi_t \neq \phi_{i}, \forall i$, because otherwise the target can not be detected.}.
+For that purpose, we define $ \mathbf{A}_{T} =\left[ \mathbf{a}_{T}(\phi_{1}),\cdots,\mathbf{a}_{T}(\phi_{P}) \right]$ and construct $\mathbf{f}_\perp$ as the projection of $\mathbf{a}_T(\phi_{t})$ in the null-space of $\mathbf{A}_{T}$, i.e.,